-The commissioning command to set the VFD whose address is 03H to be forward running is as follows:
+The commissioning command to set the VFD whose address is 03H to run forward is as follows:

-VFD Write Parameter Forward running address command address
+VFD Write address command address Forward running CRC

-- Set the address (P14.00) of the VFD to 03. - Set "Channel of running commands" (P00.01) to "Communication", and set "Communication channel of running commands" (P00.02) to the Modbus/Modbus TCP communication channel. - Click Send.
-If the line configuration and settings are correct, a response transmitted from the VFD is received.
+- The VFD address (P14.00) must be set to 03. - "Channel of running commands" (P00.01) must be set to "Communication", and "Communication"

+channel of running commands" (P00.02) to the Modbus channel.

+Click Send.
+If the line configuration and settings are correct, a response transmitted by the VFD is received as follows: